apache/flink/docs/dev/table/hive/index.md

 Note that:

 * Flink doesn't support Hive's `UNION` type is not supported
+* Hive's `TIMESTAMP` always has precision 9 and doesn't support other precisions.
+As a result, `HiveCatalog` cannot store `TIMESTAMP` columns whose precisions are not 9.
+Hive UDFs, on the other hand, can process `TIMESTAMP` values with a precision <= 9.
 * Hive doesn't support Flink's `TIMESTAMP_WITH_TIME_ZONE`, `TIMESTAMP_WITH_LOCAL_TIME_ZONE`, and `MULTISET`
 * Flink's `INTERVAL` type cannot be mapped to Hive `INTERVAL` type yet